Jasper was killed in his car seat in 2021 by a stray bullet from a "roving gun battle" on I-880 between rival gang members, authorities have said.

 Ford also told the crowd he had just learned that Price's chief assistant district attorney, Otis Bruce Jr., had gone into Chinatown in the days before the rally "to discourage people from speaking out."

-That was particularly disturbing, Ford added, because he had also been advised that Bruce had made disparaging remarks to an AAPI prosecutor about an AAPI crime victim, telling her, "Pacific Islanders like to fight.
-They like to get drunk and high and fight."
+That was particularly disturbing, Ford added, because he had also been advised that Bruce had made disparaging remarks to an AAPI prosecutor about an AAPI crime victim, telling her, "Samoans fight.
+They like to get drunk and high and they fight in a minute."

 The woman had broken down in tears in her office after hearing the comments, then reported them to her supervisor, Ford said.
 But there had been no discipline or reprimand, he said.